-Tourism Ireland’s busy programme of activity to grow business tourism from Belgium and elsewhere across Europe this year includes a number of events, promotions and familiarisation visits, which are highlighting ease of access, the great facilities and good value rates available for meetings and conferences here and getting the island of Ireland known for excellence in business support.
+Tourism Ireland’s busy programme of activity to grow business tourism from Belgium and elsewhere across Europe this year has included a number of events, promotions and familiarisation visits – highlighting ease of access, the great facilities and good value rates available for meetings and conferences here and getting the island of Ireland known for excellence in business support.

 Further media information: